DavidVentura/blog/blog/raw/minimizing-linux-boot-times/POST.md

 }
 ```

-But when I set it up as init I would just get
+But it really was not having any of this:
 ```
-Kernel panic - not syncing: Requested init /goinit failed (error -8).
+Kernel panic - not syncing: Requested init /goinit failed (error ENOEXEC).
 ```
-Where -8 is `ENOEXEC`: Exec format error

-After enabling `CONFIG_IA32_EMULATION` I got a "way better" result:
+The file itself had the executable bit set in the filesystem, so it must be something else; after enabling `CONFIG_IA32_EMULATION` I got a "way better" result:
 ```
 futexwakeup addr=0x815ba50 returned -38
 SIGSEGV: segmentation violation